 Have you ever visited an abandoned castle?
-Near the England border in Northern Wales, you’ll find the ominous abandoned castle called Ewloe Castle.
+Near the England border in North Wales, you’ll find the ominous abandoned castle called Ewloe Castle.
 While it’s not as spectacular as something like Neuschwanstein in Germany, it’s pretty cool.
 And most definitely a hidden gem in North Wales.
 Check it out.

 Abandoned Ewloe Castle, a hidden gem in the Wepre Woods of Northern Wales.